Official websites use .gov

 NCT05554315 - Speckle Plethysmography Pulse Transit Time as a Marker of Blood Pressure Changes

 This healthy volunteer protocol seeks to investigate ATSA/SPG for cuff-free blood pressure estimation.
-Participants are asked to undergo a number of challenges designed to perturb blood pressure while being monitored by PPG and SPG sensors alongside ECG and a continuous noninvasive arterial pressure monitor.
+Participants are asked to undergo a series of challenges designed to perturb blood pressure while being monitored by PPG and SPG sensors alongside ECG and a continuous noninvasive arterial pressure monitor.
+Patient accrual has been completed, and the first round of analysis relating SPG parameters to known markers of cardiac health has been described in a manuscript currently under review.

 Optical techniques for the evaluation of brain metabolism in neurocognitive disorders